“Amazing purchase experience, very fast and efficent service…”Martin Meikleham

 It is possible for Errin to interact with substances other than those listed here.
-Therefore, it is important that you let the prescribing physician know of any other medications, supplements, alternative medicines or recreational drugs that you take.
+Therefore, it is important that you let the prescribing physician know of any other medications, supplements, alternative medicines, or recreational drugs that you take, before you start Errin.

-Errin is a progestogen-only form of birth control and is suited to women who are sensitive to estrogens, have a health condition that contradicts estrogen supplements, or are taking medication that may interact with estrogen.
-However, there are many different types of hormonal contraceptives, and it is not uncommon to try a few before finding one that is right for you.
-Different combined contraceptives, which contain both estrogen and progestogen supplements, contain different synthetic hormones, and you may be more sensitive to some types than others.
+Errin is a progesterone-only form of birth control and is suited to women who are sensitive to estrogens, have a health condition that contradicts estrogen supplements, or are taking medication that may interact with estrogen.
+However, there are many different types of hormonal contraceptives and it is not uncommon to try a few before finding one that is right for you.
+Different combined contraceptives (which have both estrogen and progesterone) contain different synthetic forms of the hormones, and you may be more sensitive to some types than others.
 Alternatively, you can try a low-estrogen contraceptive, which contains a lower dose of estrogen but still allows for a monthly withdrawal bleed.

 If you struggle to remember to take your pill each day, or prefer not to swallow tablets, a non-oral form of hormonal contraceptive might be better suited to you.
-Non-oral hormonal contraceptives include the implant (Implanon, Nexplanon), the shot (Depo-Provera), and the intrauterine device (IUD, Mirena, ParaGard, Skyla, Liletta, Kyleena).
-The IUD works locally to the reproductive system and therefore tends to have fewer side effects, and is particularly suited to women who have a history of contradictory health conditions such as diabetes or hypertension.
+Non-oral hormonal contraceptives include implants (Implanon, Nexplanon), injections (Depo-Provera), and intrauterine devices (IUD, such as Mirena, ParaGard, Skyla, Liletta, Kyleena).
+The IUD acts locally on the reproductive organs and therefore tends to have fewer side effects and is particularly suited to women who have a history of contradictory health conditions, such as diabetes or hypertension.

 If you’d rather avoid hormonal contraceptives altogether, you will need to rely on barrier methods of contraception such as the cervical cap (FemCap), and male and female condoms.
 For more information and advice on which method might be best for you, speak to your doctor or health worker.